I Ching, Yijing or Zhou Yi

 Yi Jing, Oracle of the Moon

 My real name is Lotti Voute.
 I was born in Switzerland, but my parents moved in 1947 to the Netherlands.
 My mother was Dutch, and my grandparents lived there.
 We moved into my grandfathers house in Leiden, until my parents found a house near Haarlem.
-My father was an engineer at Fokker, conducting investigations on the safety and strength of airplanes.
+My father was an engineer at Fokker, conducting tests on the safety and strength of airplanes.

 In 1974 and 1975 two other girls joined us, and we still live together now, four women.
 Usually we all call ourselves "Heyboer", because everybody knows us with that name.
 Anton died in 2005.